 Please understand that an adapter allows you to plug your electrical device into the Italian wall socket, but it does not convert the electricity to the American 110 volts.
 If your appliance is designed to run only on 110-120 volts you will need a more heavy and expensive power converter or transformer to safely step the voltage down from 220 to 110.
 You can check the back of the device or the “power brick” for the electrical input specifications.
 If your device only runs on 110-120 volts, it is more practical not to bring it to Italy.
 If by mistake you plug a 110 volt device into a 220 volt circuit it will most likely burn out or its fuse will blow.

 There are two official Italian sales periods (“saldi” in Italian) each year—winter and summer—when every shop has what can amount to clearance sales for 6-8 weeks.
-This year summer sales will begin in Milan on July 1.
+Summer sales traditionally begin in Milan on the first Saturday on July.